wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Backgrounds/Backgrounds.md

       - **Two languages**

     These should represent logical character abilities based on the background’s concept, e.g. a sailor would need climbing and swimming so would take athletics and would need to be able to stay upright on unstable surfaces so would take acrobatics.
-    It would also be sensible for the character to be proficient in using _Water Vehicles_ and _Navigator’s Tools_.
+    The character should also be proficient in using _Water Vehicles_ and _Navigator’s Tools_.
-   [Chapter 6: Using Ability Scores](#Using_Ability_Scores_using_ability_scores) has more information on what each Skill does and how they are used with the ability scores.
+   [Chapter 6: Using Ability Scores](#Using_Ability_Scores_using_ability_scores) has more details on what each Skill does and how they are used with the ability scores.
    \
    \
    _Table of Ability Scores and Proficiencies commonly associated with them_